2008 Bathurst Boys in Red accident: Memorials

-Reaction
+Reactions

 John McLaughlin, School District 15 Superintendent, stated that the community of Bathurst was in a state of shock and mourning.
 McLaughlin also noted that the coach held the appropriate license to drive the vehicle and that there were no laws or regulations in the province which regulated team transportation in the event of poor weather.
 He also added:

 That's really hard because you have to gauge the weather each time you have to make a decision.
 As for what happened last night, I can't comment.
 I don't have that information.
 But in general, our people take great care in making decisions based on the information that they have at the time.
 Premier Shawn Graham said "I just want to extend sympathies to the affected families.
 This is a tragic situation for the community of Bathurst and our province."
 Prime Minister of Canada Stephen Harper said the incident had "shocked the nation" and called for a day of mourning.
 Valery Vienneau, Bishop of Bathurst, read a message on behalf of Pope Benedict XVI stating: "[The Pope] expresses sentiments of deep sympathy and spiritual closeness to the members of their families and to all staff and students who have been touched by this tragedy.
 The Pope assures all concerned of his prayers for those who died and for their families."

 On January 16, all sports-related extracurricular activities in New Brunswick were cancelled.
 Services were held across the country.
 Some schools asked students to wear red and black, the colours of Bathurst High School.
 The funeral for the seven deceased players was held in Bathurst at the K. C. Irving Regional Centre, which was filled with 6,000 people.
 An additional 3,500 mourners filled the adjacent rink to watch the service on a widescreen television.
 Elizabeth Lord's private funeral followed the next day.